henzeb/ruler-laravel/README.md

 composer require henzeb/ruler-laravel
 ```

-note: I only support PHP ^8.1 and Laravel ^8.69 and ^9.0 because of the enums.
+note: I only support PHP ^8.1 because of the enums.

 ## Usage